 - Know how long your draw period is and when it will go into repayment.

-- Avoid surprises by knowing what your principal and interest payment will be when your HELOC goes into repayment.
+- Know what your principal and interest payment will be when your HELOC goes into repayment.

 - Consider your options for refinancing or retiring the loan before the draw period ends.